 Part One: Online Residency

 Beginning in January, Fellows will complete 12 online modules, combining independent work with collaborative online discussions with peers.
 The modules will cover topics in Financial Inclusion, and give Fellows a chance to interact with their colleagues on a digital platform.
 Fellows are also expected to complete two market research assignments.

 Part 2: Fletcher Residency

-A two-week residential training held at Tufts University and key locations in the Boston area in late April.
+A two-week residential training held at Tufts University and key locations in the Boston area in early May.
 The Residency blends research, negotiation, and presentation trainings with expert lectures and case discussions.

 Part 3: Closing Sessions at the Alliance for Financial Inclusion (AFI) Forum